 India has the second largest online population, the rapid Internet access and mobile proliferation is the increasing adoption of digital technologies.
 The number of people using the internet in India is projected to reach 900 million by 2025 from 692 million in 2022.

-Over the next 10 years global digital advertising market size is likely to cross $1 trillion with India’s contribution to it is likely to cross $25 billion.
+Over the next ten years global digital advertising market size is likely to cross $1 trillion with India’s contribution to it likely to cross $25 billion.
 While India’s market size comparatively is still nascent, India is best positioned to solve the biggest crisis in digital advertising, namely data privacy.
 India is a leader in creating public digital good infrastructure and creating frameworks like the Digital Empowerment and Protection Architecture (DEPA) that protect and empower users.

 Data Privacy in Digital Advertising